Woolly hare: Status

 The woolly hare has a wide range but is a generally uncommon species, and its population is described as "very low except in a few favoured areas".
 It is hunted for its meat and fur, and in some areas suitable habitat is being destroyed, resulting in fragmenting of populations and the inability of individuals to make local migrations.
 In Nepal and China it is present in some protected areas.
-Overall, the International Union for Conservation of Nature has assessed its conservation status as being of "least concern" but in India it is considered "endangered".
+The International Union for Conservation of Nature has assessed it as being a least-concern species, though in India it is considered endangered.
+The species' genome was sequenced in 2024.